Wither Road Club thumbnail image

 • abuse/neglect.

-One of our community workers can arrange to meet you and/or your family/whanau at your home or at the Alzheimers Marlborough Centre to discuss your situation, including any concerns and needs you may have.
+One of our community workers can arrange to meet you and/or your family/whanau at your home or at the Alzheimers Marlborough Centre to discuss any concerns or needs you may have.
 Community support enables you to access information, educational courses, and materials and services from Alzheimers Marlborough and the wider community.
 Based on your choices and unique situation, a community worker will advocate on your behalf when necessary and will assist you in coping with change, in order to achieve the best outcome possible.

 Alongside individual and family casework, our community workers also facilitate support and social groups throughout the year at the Alzheimers Marlborough Centre to maximise the support and information available to clients.